anchaubey/dot123/README.md

 - Open the Postman and Import the Integration Test collection file from root/testharness folder.

-- Run all integration test collection to get the test summary.
+- Run all Integration Test collection to get the test summary.

-## Deployment of automated build and Integration testing to Kubernetes with Helm
+## Build, Deploy & Integration Test on Kubernetes cluster with Helm

 - Clone the code repository on the machine which has prerequisites installed with below command